Model Town killings: DSPs, inspector among 116 cops removed from posts

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

+Pakistan Awami Tehreek chief Dr Tahirul Qadri has been demanding suspension of these policemen for a fair investigation.

-Earlier, four SPs and other senior officials were already transferred as part of the probe into the killing of 14 people by police firing during an anti-encroachment operation in the Model Town area of Lahore.
+Earlier, four SPs and other senior officials have already been transferred to other districts as part of the probe into the killing of 14 people by alleged police firing during an anti-encroachment operation in Model Town area of Lahore.

+Pakistan Awami Tehreek chief Dr Tahirul Qadri has been demanding suspension of these policemen for a fair investigation.

-Earlier, four SPs and other senior officials were already transferred as part of the probe into the killing of 14 people by police firing during an anti-encroachment operation in the Model Town area of Lahore.
+Earlier, four SPs and other senior officials have already been transferred to other districts as part of the probe into the killing of 14 people by alleged police firing during an anti-encroachment operation in Model Town area of Lahore.

 Comments